Youssefb89/HopIn/docs/backend-setup.md

 # Backend Setup Guide

-This is the simple setup guide I would follow on a fresh machine.
+This is the simple setup guide our group would follow on a fresh machine.

 ## 1. Go into the project